Celsius (character): Powers and abilities

 Celsius is a superior martial artist due to her monastery training.
 She has minor levels of ancient mysticism taught to her due to her monastery training in the Himalayas by Buddhist monks.

-These same Buddhist monks taught Arani to control and manipulate her core temperature, projecting formidable heat to a volcanic level from her left hand or intense cold and ice to an arctic level from her right hand after Niles Caulder's immortality serum triggered her metagene.
-Celsius was even seen to casually hold a Government helicopter aloft due to a power blast of superheated steam.
-She can not be seen by infra red sensors.
-Due to the secret longevity serum given to her by Niles Caulder instead of General Immortus, she was supposedly to remain young and beautiful forever as an immortal.

-The combination of her natural athletic prowess, intelligence, martial arts and thermal duality made Celsius one of the most formidable, dynamic martial artists in the DC Universe.
-She now has a Black power ring because of her resurrection and can do anything a Black Lantern can do combined with her natural thermal powers.
+The monks taught Arani to control and manipulate her core temperature, projecting fire and ice from her left and right hands respectively.

 In other media

-Celsius appears in the Doom Patrol episode "Doom Patrol Patrol", portrayed by Jasmine Kaur as a young woman and by Madhur Jaffrey as an old woman.
-This version was a member of a 1950s incarnation of the Doom Patrol before they were defeated by Mr. Nobody and disbanded.
-As most of them were left mentally ill, Joshua Clay became their caretaker.
+Celsius appears in the Doom Patrol episode "Doom Patrol Patrol", portrayed by Jasmine Kaur as a young woman and Madhur Jaffrey as an old woman.
+This version was a member of a 1950s incarnation of the Doom Patrol before they were defeated and rendered mentally ill by Mr. Nobody.